munners17/python-flask-app/README.md

 if __name__ == "__main__":
    app.run(debug=True)
 ```
-Open http://localhost:5000/ in your webbrowser, and “Hello World!” should appear.
+Open http://localhost:5000/ in your web browser, and “Hello World!” should appear without having to restart the application.

 ### Creating URL routes
-URL Routing makes URLs in your Web app easy to remember.
+URL routing make URLs in your Web app easy to remember and organize.
+Use the @route() decorator to bind functions to a specific URL.
+The function will be called when the URL is accessed by the browser.

 We will now create some URL routes:
 - /destinations
 - /customers/
 - /members/name/

-Copy the code below into index.py
+Replace the code in **index.py** with the code below
 ```
 from flask import Flask, render_template, request, redirect app = Flask(__name__)